zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Component Import Reworks
 Removing the ability to import components from packages directly, and instead requiring Zarf Component Config files, will require a sizable portion of the user base to rewrite files.
 This rewrite should leave users with a clearer directory structure, enhanced package validation, and a more intuitive import system.

 Removing the ability to import from ZarfPackageConfig files will add some friction to standalone packages that are also imported.
 For instance, the [k3s sub-package](https://github.com/zarf-dev/zarf/blob/main/packages/distros/k3s/zarf.yaml) in the init package is deployable as a standalone package and imported by the init package.
 The proposed system would require creating a component config as well as a separate standalone k3s package that imports the component config to maintain the current structure.
 This drawback is deemed necessary to avoid packages that are only meant for import and not deployable as a standalone package.
-This has cause confusion among many users, and forcing creators to explicitly make a sub-package as deployable will avoid this issue.
+This has caused confusion among many users, and forcing creators to explicitly make a sub-package deployable will avoid this issue.

 ### Component Config

-There is an implicit ordering in a zarf.yaml file, the first component in a list is installed, then the second and so forth.
+There is an implicit ordering in a zarf.yaml file: the first component in a list is installed, then the second, and so forth.
 By asking users to break apart their zarf.yaml files into Zarf Component Config files, they may lose this implicit ordering, and it could be more confusing to determine the order of components.

 ## Alternatives